lucasjoliveau/doc/fr/developer/reference/frontend/javascript_reference.md

 ### Notification system

-The notification system in Odoo is designed with the following components:
+The notification system in Konvergo ERP is designed with the following components:

   * a _Notification_ widget: this is a simple widget that is meant to be created and displayed with the desired information